Public Health Research

 There is strong epidemiological evidence that early childhood development (from gestation to age six) strongly influences life-long health trajectories.
 Indeed, major public health problems such as obesity, heart-disease and mental health problems have roots in early childhood.
 The early years environment, stimulation and relationships all have a direct impact on brain development.
 There is also evidence of a social gradient in child development.
 In addressing the social determinants of health it is essential that early childhood development is considered.

-The Department of Epidemiology and Public Health in UCC is currently working on a population level index of early childhood development, the Early Development Instrument (EDI).
+The School and Public Health in UCC is currently working on a population level index of early childhood development, the Early Development Instrument (EDI).
 The EDI was developed at the Offord Centre for Child Studies, McMasters University, Hamilton, Ontario in the late 1990s as a population level measure of early childhood development at school entry age.
 The EDI measures the extent to which children have attained the physical, social, emotional, language and cognitive maturity necessary to engage in school activities.
 It seeks to operationalise the concept of “school readiness”.
-Ms. Margaret Curtin, a PhD student in the Department with previous experience of community development and early childhood interventions has collected data from virtually all primary schools Junior Infants classes in Cork city and in Mitchelstown.
+Ms. Margaret Curtin, a PhD student in the School with previous experience of community development and early childhood interventions has collected data from virtually all primary schools Junior Infants classes in Cork city and in Mitchelstown.
 The preliminary findings from this work suggest that more than one quarter (27%) of all “Junior Infant” class children are “vulnerable”, i.e. not developmentally ready to engage in, and thereby benefit fully from school.
 The prevalence of vulnerability is influenced by a wide range of factors operating at the level of the individual child, the family and the neighbourhood.

 In Canada and Australia the EDI has proven effective at promoting community engagement and has been a powerful lever for change.
 Indeed, the Cork schools involved in the original pilot study have already used the results to highlight the need to retain resources in less advantaged areas.